SAP/cloud-active-defense/README.md

 There is no logout mechanism.
 Delete the SESSION cookie to log out.

-## Configmanager
+## Controlpanel API
-A simple application which returns the decoy config upon query.
-  * `GET /:namespace/:application` : searches on disk for a file named /data/cad-\${namespace}-${application}.json, and returns its content.
-If not found, returns the content of cad-default.json
+This API will be the decoy manager for envoy, but also will store the decoys, logs in its database, manage "customer" when deployed on kubernetes and manage other configuration for differents application.
+It can be connected to the controlpanel frontend

-Envoy will send a GET request to configmanager a few times per minute and update its config accordingly.
-If running on docker-compose, 'namespace' and 'application' will both be empty strings, thus Envoy will always fetch the content of cad-default.json.
+Envoy will send a GET request to the API a few times per minute and update its config accordingly.
+If running on docker-compose, 'namespace' and 'application' will both be empty strings, thus Envoy will always fetch the content of default config.
 If running on kubernetes, 'namespace' and 'application' will be properly set, allowing you to define one configuration per application per namespace.

 ## Envoy
 Envoy is an open-source reverse proxy.
 Upon start, it reads the envoy.yaml config file, which loads the cloud-active-defense.wasm plugin.
 This plugin reads the content of cad-default.json and applies it upon receiving HTTP requests from the browser and HTTP responses from myapp.